WeAreAcademy/mark-fundamentals-proj--ts-hangman/README.md

 ## Exercise 2: Reading, understanding and documenting

-**Success criterion:** a document which outlines how you think this JavaScript programme works.
+**Success criterion:** a document which outlines how you think this TypeScript programme works.
 You don't have to achieve a theory which explains 100%, but you should strive to explain as much as possible.

 (N.B.: The _correctness_ of your theory is **much less important** than the _process_ of forming this document.
 [Forming a prediction, and then discovering it was wrong, is an effective way to learn](https://www.sciencedirect.com/science/article/abs/pii/S0959475217303468)!)